 PARISH COUNCIL: No objection.

+ENVIRONMENT DIRECTORATE

-ENVIRONMENT DIRECTORATE (COUNTY SURVEYOR): No objection
+(COUNTY SURVEYOR): No objection

-One letter has been received from a neighbou
+ADDITIONAL One letter has been received from a neighbouring

-ADDITIONALOne letter has been received from a neighbouringREPRESENTATIONS:resident who wishes to raise the following objection:
+REPRESENTATIONS: resident who wishes to raise the following objection:

-• Impact upon the character of the area.
+Impact upon the character of the area.

-Permission is sought to carry out a number of external alterations to the property that include the blocking up of an existing window and door to the north-western side elevation of the existing lean-to to the rear, and the opening of an existing blocked doorway to the southwestern rear elevation of the existing lean-to.
+Permission is sought to carry out a number of external alterations to the property that include the blocking up of an existing window and door to the north-western side elevation of the existing lean-to to the rear, and the opening of an existing blocked doorway to the south-western rear elevation of the existing lean-to.
 These works are to be carried out in order to create a self-contained, one-bedroomed flat to the ground floor of the property.